ismailabg/odin-recipes/README.md

 # odin-recipes
-these is my first html project where i will present some moroccan meals
+this is my first html project where i will present some moroccan meals